Ejayz/Acumen-Discord-Bot/README.md

 ## Goal

 - Ranking System
-- Guild Seperation for Users that are in multiple guild that the bot is currently on
+- Guild Seperation for Users that are in multiple guild that the bot is currently on.It also will reward you Mintme for everytime you lvl up!

 ## Requirements